PostHog/posthog.com/contents/spotlight/startup-bugprove.md

 > Each month, we speak to a team enrolled in [PostHog for Startups](/startups) about the way they work and the challenges they face.
 This month we spoke to Bugprove about their approach to developer and influencer marketing.

 [Bugprove](https://bugprove.com/) is a firmware analysis platform for IoT devices which helps security researchers and manufacturers meet their compliance needs.
-Since 2022 it’s helped teams scan for vulnerabilities, fix them with AI, and monitor emerging threats.
+It helps teams scan for vulnerabilities, fix them with AI, and monitor emerging threats.

 Yet, as a niche developer tool focused mainly on security researchers, it faces a significant challenge: how can it effectively reach its target audience and establish itself without wasting money?